Edu Dracena: Corinthians

 On 21 January 2015, Dracena signed a two-year deal with Santos' fierce rivals Corinthians.
 On 22 December, after being a backup option, he terminated his contract.

 Palmeiras

 Shortly after leaving Corinthians, Dracena signed a two-year contract with Palmeiras.
 He was again a backup for the most of his spell, but still won two Série A titles with the club (2016 and 2018).

 On 4 December 2019, Dracena announced his retirement from professional football at the age of 38.

 International career

-Dracena played for the Brazil U-20 team in 2001, participated in the 2001 U-20 World Cup.
-He was also a member of Brazil U-23 team that failed to win the 2004 Pre-Olympic Tournament and hence failed to qualify for the 2004 Summer Olympics.

-In June 2003, Dracena received his first call up to the Brazilian senior team for the 2003 Confederations Cup.
-However, he did not make his international debut during the competition.
+Dracena represented Brazil at the 2001 U-20 World Cup.
+In June 2003, he received his first call-up to the Brazilian senior team for the 2003 Confederations Cup, but did not play.

 Four years later, Dracena was called up to play a friendly match against United States and Mexico on 9 and 12 September 2007.
-He played 45 minutes as a substitute against United States, which marked his first international cap, followed by a place in the starting line-up against Mexico.
+He came off the bench in the second half against the U.S., followed by a place in the starting lineup against Mexico.